Tertiary source: Overlap with secondary sources

+As is also the case with distinguishing primary and secondary sources in some disciplines, there is not always a clear distinguishing line between secondary and tertiary sources.
 Depending on the topic of research, a scholar may use a bibliography, dictionary, or encyclopedia as either a tertiary or a secondary source.
 This causes some difficulty in defining many sources as either one type or the other.

 In some academic disciplines, the differentiation between a secondary and tertiary source is relative.

 In the United Nations International Scientific Information System (UNISIST) model, a secondary source is a bibliography, whereas a tertiary source is a synthesis of primary sources.

 Types of tertiary sources

 Tertiary sources can come in book form or as an online resource.
-Tertiary sources in book form are frequently organised in alphabetical order, whereas an online tertiary source may be searchable by keyword.
+Tertiary sources in book form are frequently organized in alphabetical order, whereas an online tertiary source may be searchable by keyword.

-As tertiary sources, reference books, encyclopedias, dictionaries, some textbooks, and compendia attempt to summarize, collect, and consolidate the source materials into an overview without adding analysis and synthesis of new conclusions.
+Examples of tertiary sources include: reference books, encyclopedias, dictionaries, some textbooks, abstracts, directories, factbooks, handbooks, manuals and compendia.
 Indexes, bibliographies, concordances, and databases are aggregates of primary and secondary sources and therefore often considered tertiary sources.
 They may also serve as a point of access to the full or partial text of primary and secondary sources.
 Almanacs, travel guides, field guides, and timelines are also examples of tertiary sources.

+Tertiary sources attempt to summarize, collect, and consolidate the source materials into an overview without adding analysis and synthesis of new conclusions.